-I’ve spent the last week reading ‘The Ultimate Guide to Google AdWords (Fourth Edition)’ by Perry Marshall.
+I’ve spent the last week reading‘The Ultimate Guide to Google AdWords (Fourth Edition)’ by Perry Marshall.
 Perry Marshall is regarded as the guru of Google AdWords.
-He wrote the original version of this book in 2007, around the time I was getting started with AdWords myself.
+He wrote the original version of this book in 2007, around the time I was getting started with AdWords.
 Keep reading »

 If your business is using an agency to manage Google AdWords, you probably get a report each month will all sorts of numbers.